Shahanewaz/shahanewaz.github.io/_pages/about.md

 🗞️ **Recent Highlights**

 <ul>
-  <li><i>December 2025</i>: Attended the <a href="https://emse.engineering.gwu.edu/nsf-satc-aspiring-pi-workshop">NSF/SaTC Aspiring PI Workshop</a> at George Washington University (Washington, DC), focused on crafting competitive proposals and understanding the NSF SaTC review process.</li>
+  <li><i>December 2025</i>: Attended the <a href="https://emse.engineering.gwu.edu/nsf-satc-aspiring-pi-workshop">NSF SaTC Aspiring PI Workshop</a> at George Washington University (Washington, DC), focused on crafting competitive proposals and understanding the NSF SaTC review process.</li>
   <li><i>August 2025</i>: Our paper "Between Privacy and Utility: Navigating Inference Risks in De-Identified Health Data" was accepted to the IEEE EMBS BHI 2025.
 This is the first paper of my Ph.D. student Swati!</li>
   <li><i>July 2025</i>: Our paper "Trustworthy Medical Imaging with Large Language Models: A Study of Hallucinations Across Modalities" was accepted to the CVAMD Workshop at ICCV 2025.</li>
   <li><i>June 2025</i>: Selected to serve as Technical Program Committee Chair for the IEEE DISTILL 2025 Workshop, co-located with IEEE TPS 2025.</li>